vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |                         | asset object                               |
 +-------------------------+--------------------------------------------+

-mesa — |image36|\ tbl_asset_group
+mesa — tbl_asset_group
 ----------------------------------

 Table listing metadata from each asset and grid level involved in the process.
-The bounding box for each layer is extracted as its geometry.
+The bounding box for each layer is extracted as its geometry.\|image36|

 +-----------------------------------+----------------------------------+
 | **Attribute name**                | **Description**                  |